Dream Design System

 Documentation

 Storybook gave developers interactive component previews and code examples in a tool that fit naturally into their workflow.
-A Figma guidelines file gave designers component specs, usage rules, and design rationale in theirs.
+A Figma guidelines file, which I contributed to alongside the designers, gave designers component specs, usage rules, and design rationale in theirs.
 Both audiences had the documentation they needed without having to work in an unfamiliar tool.

 S